twitter/curation-style-guide/curations-style-guide-en.md

 If there is a full sentence inside the parentheses or quote, the period/full stop should be inside.
 If only a sentence fragment or portion of the sentence is inside the brackets, the period should be outside.
-For example~~:~~, *We have spelling differences between markets.
+For example: *We have spelling differences between markets.
 (The UK and Canada spell travelled with two Ls.)* versus *There are punctuation differences between markets (the UK and Canada spell travelled with two Ls).*

 ### Ellipses